 Economics is for rebels

-	I can guess what some of you are thinking because I used the think the same: economics is a dismal subject for bureaucrats, academics, and politicos.
+I can guess what some of you are thinking because I used to think the same: economics is a dismal subject for bureaucrats, academics, and politicos.
 "The economy" is a massive, impersonal, and capricious entity that can ruin my livelihood but over which I have no control.

 But what if economics were a backstop to the overreach of tyrants?
 What if economics were a magic lens to grasp why people behave as they do?
 As one of 7.9 billion humans on a planet with finite resources, aren't you a bit curious as to how we might efficiently allocate scarce resources with alternative uses across billions of people?
 If you feel an ounce of irreverence towards authority, or an inkling of curiosity for the causes of prosperity and cooperation, you are interested in the Austrian School of economics.

 It is impossible to understand the history of economic thought if one does not pay attention to the fact that economics as such is a challenge to the conceit of those in power.
 An economist can never be a favorite of autocrats and demagogues.
 With them he is always the mischief-maker, and the more they are inwardly convinced that his objections are well founded, the more they hate him. —Ludwig von Mises [LM49]

 The present article drafts insights from Ludwig von Mises and Friedrich Hayek, two of the twentieth century's most profound thinkers, to present economics in her iconoclastic glory.
 We will take an unexpected turn into the theory of computation that brought us the Internet, mobile phones, and the defining enterprises of our time.
 We will further apply the theory of computation to illuminate a nearly ubiquitous phenomenon that shapes our lives, but which few are even aware of, central planning, the persistent mischief of governments.